NJIT-CS490-SP21/project1-jg785/README.md

-Project 1, Mileston1 - Jhon Garcia
+Project 1, Mileston 1 & 2 - Jhon Garcia

 Programs used to do this project: Python, HTML, CSS and some knowledge using terminal.
-Imported: requests, os, random, load_dotenv and find_dotenv from dotenv, Flask, render_template from flask API used: Spotify.
+Imported: requests, os, random, load_dotenv and find_dotenv from dotenv, Flask, render_template from flask API used: Spotify, Genius.

 I encountered some problems when I was trying to align my text to the center.
 I also had some problems when I was trying to fetch the right data and last but not least when my website was not updating the colors and text at all.
+Beautifying my website took me quite a while since this is my second time using HTML and CSS.

 I would love to improve my HTML and CSS skill since this could make a simple project like this one so much nice looking.